frankgpoon/fsb/README.md

 ## Future Work

-- Answer checking (may be hard)
+- Answer checking (may be hard) and maybe multiple choice parsing

-- Collect limited user data and keep a history of tested sets by user for faster set retrieval/more personalized experience (somewhat done)
+- Collect limited user data and keep a history of tested sets by user for faster set retrieval/more personalized experience

+- Searching your own user's set